 The current plan is for the congress to begin on the Friday morning (delegates will be able to register on the Thursday afternoon) and end at lunchtime on Sunday.
-We are also planning two extra events on Thursday and Friday evenings (speaker and discussion) each organised by a local ‘Skeptics in the Pub’.
+It is now very likely that we will have a pre-congress event on Thursday form 4.00 until 6.00 p.m.
+There may also be an extra event on Thursday evening and there will definitely be one on Friday evening (speaker and discussion) organised by a local ‘Skeptics in the Pub’.

 It is early days yet but this page will be regularly updated as the congress programme takes shape.
 At present we are able to make the following exciting announcements:

 Professor Jim Al-Khalili has accepted our invitation to give a keynote address on the Friday of the congress.
 He is Professor of Theoretical Physics and Chair in the Public Engagement in Science at the University of Surrey, a well-known presenter of science programmes on radio and television, author of several popular books on science, and currently President of the British Humanist Association.